Codecademy/docs/content/cpp/concepts/conditionals/conditionals.md

   - 'paths/computer-science'
 ---

 **Conditionals** take an expression, which is code that evaluates to determine a value, and checks if it is `true` or `false`.
-If it’s `true`, we can tell our program to do one thing — we can even account for `false` to do another.
+If the expression results in `true`, the program can be instructed to do one thing &mdash; `false` can even be accounted for to perform another set of instruction(s).

-As we write more complex programs, conditionals allow us to address multiple scenarios and make our programs more robust.
+For more complex programs, conditionals allow multiple scenarios to be addressed, making programs more robust.

 ## If Statement